cityofaustin/projects/_projects/bloomberg-iteam/about/overview.md

 In Austin, there are over 2,000 individuals without a safe place to sleep.
 There are many reasons a person can become homeless.
 It can range from the lack of affordable housing to the loss of family and community.

-Mayor Steve Adler and the [City of Austin](https://austintexas.gov/) hopes to address this very issue.
+In 2017, the [Design, Technology and Innovation Fellows](https://cityofaustin.github.io/innovation-fellows/) secured a grant from [Bloomberg Philanthropies](https://www.bloomberg.org/program/government-innovation/innovation-teams/#overview.
+Austin was selected from a pool of municipalities with a demonstrated commitment to designing and delivering bold solutions to solve homelessness.
+Other cities selected for the global program include Be’er Sheva, Israel; Toronto, Canada, and Anchorage, AK; Austin, TX; Baltimore, MD; Detroit, MI; and Durham; NC in the United States.

-In 2016, the [Design, Technology and Innovation Fellows](https://cityofaustin.github.io/innovation-fellows/) secured a grant from [Bloomberg Philanthropies](https://www.bloomberg.org/program/government-innovation/innovation-teams/#overview), which is funding innovation teams (i-teams) in over 20 cities worldwide to tackle urban problems and deliver better solutions for residents.
+Currently in the third round of funding, the Bloomberg program will allow Mayor Steve Adler and the [City Council](https://austintexas.gov/) to fund an in-house innovation team, or “i-team”, to pioneer new approaches on homelessness.

-With this grant, the Austin i-team is working with service providers and individuals experiencing homelessness to gain a better understanding of the situation and the people involved.
-The goal is to achieve functional zero in 10 years.
-We hope the research and design findings will bring Austin’s homeless a step closer to home.
+“This grant will help us tackle problems in new ways that reflect who we are in Austin, and I’m excited to see what can come from this,” said Mayor Adler.
+“When we effectively ended veteran homelessness, we learned how effective new partnerships between the business community, philanthropists and non-profits could be.
+Bloomberg’s grant will allow our Innovation Office to experiment with new ways to house the homeless.”

 ## iTeam Grant Requirements